AiviaCommunity/ImageJ-Macros-Utilities/README.md

 [Demo video of CreateMontageWithTime_2.0.ijm](/DRVisionFiles/Videos/CreateMontageWithTime_2.0.ijm.mp4 "Demo video")

 ---
+### Macro to export individual Fields-Of-View stored in a multi-image file (.lif, .nd2, .czi, ...)

 * [Export-as-individual-images_1.5.ijm](/Export-as-individual-images_1.5.ijm "Right-click > Save Link As, to download file")

-To export individual Fields-Of-View stored in a single file, such as .lif, .nd2, .czi, etc. The macro can process multiple files in the same folder (batch mode = yes) or only one file (batch mode = no).
+The macro can process multiple files in the same folder (batch mode = yes) or only one file (batch mode = no).
 You can also export RGB merged images and/or max projections.

 ---